GSS-Cogs/work-env/README.md

 * `exit` to turn it off.

 You'll know when its turned on as `(my-work-environment)` will appear at the start of your command line.

+It doesn't matter what directory you're in when you run it, it'll work.

 _Note - it'll take 5-15 minutes to "sync".
 Be aware, go make a coffee._